speedbird620/Yet-another-simulator-chair/README.md

  - Software and libraries (open source)
  - Bill of material for recommended components to order

 Please note: in the first prototype I used potentiometers which broke pretty much instantly.
-In the second prototype I switched to hall sensors which is working excellent.
+For the second prototype I switched to hall sensors which is working excellent.
 So, if you are opting for potentiometers, please be aware of the potential limitations.

 I also want to give credits to [Giuseppe Martini](https://github.com/gmarty2000-ARDUINO) since I´m using his library: https://github.com/gmarty2000-ARDUINO/arduino-JOYSTICK